KlaBier/klabier.github.io/_posts/2026-02-26-CAPolicyWorkbook.md

 That is exactly what I want to address in this article.
 We will create a simple workbook that provides this overview, which you can then extend based on your own requirements.
 Along the way, we will also discuss some key elements involved in building workbooks.

 If you are not interested in the step-by-step instructions, you can simply download the JSON workbook template and try it out right away.
+Create a new Workbook and import the JSON from the file.

 [CA-Policy.JSON](/MyPics/2026-02-26-CAPolicyWorkbook-CA Policy Usage.workbook)

 A workbook offers many possibilities for designing individual elements.
 Accordingly, the available parameters and configuration options are quite extensive.
-It would neither be practical nor useful to explain every detail here — Microsoft does that much better in MS Learn.
+It would neither be practical nor useful to explain every detail here.
+Microsoft does that much better in MS Learn.

 In the following sections, we will focus on the key elements and their most important properties.

-If you would like to build the workbook step by step yourself — also to gain a better understanding of how it works — I recommend creating a new workbook and then importing the JSON template mentioned above.
+If you would like to build the workbook step by step yourself, also to gain a better understanding of how it works, I recommend creating a new workbook and then importing the JSON template mentioned above.

 This way, you will get the fully configured workbook, can edit it, review all parameters and their properties in detail, and at the same time rebuild your own version using the same information to better understand the structure.